ocupop/dartlang.org/src/_guides/libraries/library-tour.md

 description: "Learn about the major features in Dart's libraries."
 ---

-This chapter shows you how to use the major features in Dart’s libraries.
+This page shows you how to use the major features in Dart’s libraries.
 It’s just an overview, and by no means comprehensive.
 Whenever you need more details about a class, consult the [Dart API reference.]({{site.dart_api}})